-As I laid beside my husband during the week of the Brett Kavanaugh hearing last year, my chest felt tight and my breathing intensified.
+As I laid beside my husband during the week of the Brett Kavanaugh hearing, my chest felt tight and my breathing intensified.
 He had never physically hurt me and had always respected my sexual boundaries.
 But despite this, with my body curled in a tight ball, my back to my best friend and lover for almost 20 years, dread settled in the pit of my stomach.
 Part of me knew I wasn’t actually in any danger but my heart was racing until exhaustion finally overtook me and I fell asleep.
 The next night, sitting on the couch endlessly scrolling while fighting to stay awake, I realized I was avoiding coming to bed.
 But why?

 What I have learned as a registered psychotherapist supporting clients with abuse histories for over 15 years, is that the erasure of trust in others and in the world as a safe place is one of the most harmful impacts of sexual trauma, along with internalized shame.
 Even when there is no history of sexual abuse, insecure attachment and emotional traumas can create enduring vulnerabilities negatively impacting couple relationships.
 Instead of responding mindfully, people react defensively based on old trauma scripts.